-The purpose of this study is to provide empirical evidence of job satisfaction in Zimbabwe hospitality industry to establish whether job satisfaction exist among employees in the services sector.
-The study instrument used was the short-form Minnesota Satisfaction Questionnaire (MSQ) which measures job satisfaction using 20 facets of the job.
-Each of the MSQ is a statement that describes a facet, and employee is asked to indicate how satisfied he or she is for each one.
-The population for this study consisted of hotel employees of four and five star hotels in Victoria Falls, Zimbabwe.
-A total of 409 hotel employees took part in the study thereby giving 83% response rate.
-Data analysis consisted of the computation of descriptive statistics in order to examine the different job satisfaction levels of four and five star hotel employees and ANOVA in order to understand the relationship between job satisfaction and factors influencing job satisfaction Results show that the hotel employees were moderately dissatisfied with their job.
+The purpose of this study is to provide empiricalevidence of job satisfaction in Zimbabwe hospitality industry to establish whether job satisfaction exist among employees in the services sector.
+The study instrument used was the short-form Minnesota Satisfaction Questionnaire (MSQ) which measures job satisfaction using 20 facets of the job.Each of the MSQ is a statement that describes a facet, and employee is asked to indicate how satisfied he or she is for each one.
+The population for this study consisted of hotel employees of four and five star hotels with the study thereby giving 83% response rate.
+Data analysis consisted of the computation of descriptive statistics in order to examine the different job satisfaction levels of four and five star hotel employees and ANOVA in order to understand the relationship between job satisfaction and factors influencing job satisfactionResults show that the hotel employees were moderately dissatisfied with their job.
 Additionally 5 out of 20 job facets namely security, compensation, creativity, recognition and achievement satisfied the hotel employees.